-This recommended website devoted to women's health is produced by the U.S. Food and Drug Administration and is a solid introduction to general women's health topics.
+This website devoted to women's health is produced by the U.S. Food and Drug Administration and is a solid introduction to general women's health topics.
 The site provides free publications, links to relevant women's health programs, and other well-written materials geared toward a general audience.
 Although the site is updated frequently, information tends to be limited and coverage of topics is often too general.
+This site is recommended as a possible starting place for women's health information.

 The main page provides three section-specific menus, but it's unclear which one to try first.
 Health topics are listed in random order.
 Overall it's difficult to know what information is contained in this subsection of the FDA, and browsing is hampered by too many menus.